-Amazing Race 2017 Cast: 22 Strangers, 11 Teams Who Have Never Met Each Other
+‘Amazing Race’ 2017 Cast: 22 Strangers, 11 Teams Who Have Never Met Each Other

 The first competition will be a solo competition to determine the order in which contestants get to pick their teammates.
 They’ll have nothing to go on other than first impressions.

-Host Phil Keoghan says it’s a twist fans have been asking for.
+Host Phil Keoghan says it’s a twist that fans have been asking for.

 “For years, The Amazing Race fans have suggested we line up complete strangers and match them up at the starting line to see what would happen.
 These newbie racers begin with no pre-existing relationships or emotional baggage, and the excitement of traveling around the world to complete dozens of gut-busting, mind-blowing challenges quickly ignites tension.”

-From there, the newly-created teams will travel 9 countries, 17 cities, and 36,000 miles, and challenges will include skydiving in Norway, bungee jumping into an ancient Greek canal, and – in a nod to The Amazing Race‘s tradition of making the contestants help out locally when they visit impoverished places – deliver desks and school supplies to schoolchildren in Tanzania.
+From there, the newly-created teams will travel nine countries, 17 cities, and 36,000 miles, and challenges will include skydiving in Norway, bungee jumping into an ancient Greek canal, and in a nod to The Amazing Race’s tradition of making the contestants help out locally when they visit impoverished places, deliver desks and school supplies to schoolchildren in Tanzania.

 So who are the 22 contestants?
 According to Parade, they’re a mix of young and old, men and women, from a variety of different backgrounds.
 They include a couple of police officers, two U.S. military personnel, a butcher, a college student, and more.

-Boulder rock climbing instructor Becca Droz – one of three contestants from Colorado – told The Denver Post that she’d always wanted to compete with a family member.
-But since this season is all about strangers, she figured she’d give it a shot..
+Boulder rock climbing instructor Becca Droz — one of three contestants from Colorado — told the Denver Post that she’d always wanted to compete with a family member.
+But since this season is all about strangers, she figured she’d give it a shot.

 Will Becca’s degree in outdoor leadership help her on The #AmazingRace?
 Get to know the Racer before the premiere: https://t.co/7PG25w5X4P pic.twitter.com/THhV4DDGIL